woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/filtering-payment-methods.md

 });
 ```

-It is important to note the comment in this code block, you must not instantiate your own version of `ExtendRestApi`.
+It is important to note the comment in this code block, you must not instantiate your own version of `ExtendSchema`.

 If you've added your payment method correctly with the correct `supports` values then when you reach the checkout page
 with a `Bookable` item in your cart, any method that does not `supports` the `booking_availability` requirement should